permazen/permazen/LAYOUT.md

     ┃ 0x00 ┃ 0x02 ┃  Storage ID  ┃ -> ┃  SchemaId  ┃
     ┗━━━━━━┻━━━━━━┻━━━━━━━━━━━━━━┛    ┗━━━━━━━━━━━━┛

 When recording a new schema, any storage ID's not already assigned get the next available storage ID.
-When a schema is removed, unused storage IDs are garbage collected, so this table can also have holes.
+When a schema is removed, unused storage IDs are automatically removed as well, so this table can also have holes.

 Note: A schema itself also has a `SchemaId`, which is a hash over the entire schema.
 This hash is used to quickly determine if two schemas are identical.
+No entry is made in the Storage ID Table for schemas, since they are already listed in the Schema Table.

 **Object Schema Index**